-Thanks for the Business.
+Thanks for the Business

-Everyone knows that the best form of advertising is word of mouth; the referral.
+the referral.
 We need to nurture that duck that lays us the golden egg, but once again, because it comes so freely, we don’t always give it the attention it deserves.

 We can spend lots of money on putting ads into newspapers, doing Facebook advertising, doing television commercials, but we know the best marketing is word of mouth.
 We’ve got to remember not to neglect that and to put in some invested energy into that.